passive-radio/interactive-curve-fit/README.md

-# <b>interactive_curve_fit</b>
-A Python project enables you to do curve fitting on spectrum data interactively on GUI.
 You can visualize your spectrum and fit the optional number of peaks on GUI using Scipy.optimize.curve_fit method.

 ## <b>How to install</b>